UMWEDU/umw-careercenter-sync/_pages/career-center-missed-appointment-policy.md

 published: true
 post_date: 2019-01-09 12:27:49
 ---
 Not attending your scheduled Career Center appointment without canceling in advance results in a No Show status.
 Canceling (for any reason) is a professional courtesy that allows our Career Coaches to open up a time slot for another student.
+In addition, if you arrive more than 15 minutes late, this will result in a 'no show' status and you will be asked to reschedule.

 To cancel your appointment, please contact the Career Center at 540-654-5646 or <a href="mailto:ccpd@umw.edu">ccpd@umw.edu</a>.

 <strong>First No Show</strong>